geoffharcourt/greenmonster/README.markdown

 Greenmonster::Spider.pull_game('gid_2011_07_04_tormlb_bosmlb_1', {:print_games => false})
 ```

 Spider.pull_day takes an hash of options as an argument.
 Greenmonster will create subfolders by MLB "sport_code" (MLB games fall under 'mlb', various minor league games and non-MLB/MiLB games fall under other sport code designations), and then children folders for years, months, days, and specific games.
+Sport code can be a string or an array of sport code strings.

 ```ruby
 # Pulls all MLB games for today